Friday, March 27, 2020

 • Discussion:

--The purpose of this article is to address and answer a few claims made by Roman Catholic apologist Tim Staples regarding 1 Corinthians 11:27-29 and transubstantiation.
-He describes his proof-text as possibly the "plainest of all."
-Below are excerpts from the author in bold, followed by counterarguments:
+-The purpose of this article is to refute a few claims made by Roman Catholic apologist Tim Staples regarding 1 Corinthians 11:27-29 and transubstantiation.
+He describes his proof-text as possibly being the "plainest of all" for his position on the nature of the communion elements.
+Below are excerpts from the author in bold, followed by critical commentary:

 "According to St. Paul, a constitutive element involved in a Christian’s preparation to receive the Eucharist is “discerning the body.”
 What body is St. Paul talking about that must be “discerned” you ask?
 It’s really not very hard to tell.
 He just said, in verse 27, “Whoever . . . eats . . . in an unworthy matter will be guilty of the body and blood of the Lord.”
 Any questions?"